podestplatz/FreeCAD-blog/podestplatz.github.io/posts/dev-logs/index.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**July 29th:** The packaging work has begun!
+On this day I fixed some bugs on the master branch.
+The bugs were:

+- "list index out of range" exception during window resizing
+- "None typ ehas no attribute referencedViewpoint" when selecting special comments
+- not really a bug, but a Deprecation Warning from Qt.

+These fixes can be found in commit `commit 9e4382b`_.

+A big thing that happened today was the merging of the `feature/custom_deepcopy` branch.
+No the plugin should be a bit more responsive.
+It is currently on the develop branch.
+The corresponding commit is `commit 073d078`_.

+`commit 3f0ce7f`_ on the other hand does not add new functionality, it just fixes an error that occured during merging everything into master yesterday.
+In particular the function `writer.createBcfFile` was renamed `writer.zipToBcfFile`.
+These changes have been applied to the pI also in this commit.

+Locally I am currently working on the optional email thing.
+The approach I am taking is that either the user enters a valid email address or leaves the line edit field blank.
+What is still missing?
+I am planning to also delete the modified author in the case where the user modifies something but didn't enter an email address.
+This shall prevent masquerading of changes.

+The second thing I am working on locally is a nice integration into FreeCAD.
+Currently the state is that it can be opened in the task panel and is fully functional, at least at for now.
+It still has to be tested.

 **July 28th:** Today I did no work.